 Area fresh waters should prove fair for Dolly Varden fishing.
 Try fishing the mouths of freshwater streams, where they empty into the Sound.
 Good bets are imitations of the salmon lifecycle - eggs, flesh flies - or small silvery spinners or spoons.

 Fishing for cutthroat trout should be poor to fair throughout the Sound in the winter months.
-The bag limit for trout in all waters other than the Special Management Area is 2 trout per day, 2 in possession of which only one per day and in possession may greater than 20 inches in length, all trout over 20 inches retained must be recorded on the harvest recording form of your license and only 2 fish over 20 per year may be retained.
+The bag limit for trout in all waters is 2 trout per day, 2 in possession of which only one per day and in possession may greater than 20 inches in length.
+All trout over 20 inches retained must be recorded on the harvest recording form of your license and only 2 fish over 20 per year may be retained.

 Some nice stocked rainbow trout in the 6-8" range are caught from Blueberry Lake, Thompson Lake, and Ruth Pond in Valdez.
 Grayling were historically stocked in Thompson Lake near Valdez and some are still found in lake.
 Both these aggressive feeders will go after small spinners or flies.
 Try an egg-sucking leech, Royal Coachman, or bead-headed Prince nymph.

 The shrimp season does not open until April 15.
 Subsistence Tanner and king crab fisheries are now allowed in winter months.
 See Prince William Sound subsistence regulation books for these fishery regulations.